GeoMatDigital/app-geomat/README.md

 ## Compodoc - Documentation
 ### Installation
-This project documentation is run by [compodoc](https://compodoc.github.io/website/) To create the static documentation website, run:
+This project documentation is run by [compodoc](https://compodoc.github.io/website/) Installation guide can be found on this [page](https://compodoc.github.io/website/guides/installation.html).

+To create the static documentation website, run:
 ```
 npm run compodoc